 Unlike the other attributes discussed in this section the value of the statusCode may progress over time.
 Thus the fact that a "request" was aborted implies that a request was made, as well as indicating that the request was not acted upon.
 Therefore, the impact of a Act.statusCode on SNOMED CT semantics depends on whether the concern is to know what steps were taken or to know whether a step was completed.

 The relevance of statusCode is fairly clear cut when the Act.moodCode value is "EVN", since this implies an actual occurrence.
-In these cases, the statusCode pertains to whether the event is complete and thus directly to the SNOMED CT [ 408730004 | procedure context ].
+In these cases, the statusCode pertains to whether the event is complete and thus directly to the SNOMED CT [ 408730004 | procedure context |].

 In other moods, this relationship is less clear.
-For example, the Act.statusCode applies to an Act with moodCode "RQO" refers to the status of the request, whereas the [ 408730004 | procedure context ] refers to the progress of the concept specified by the [ 363589002 | associated procedure ].
+For example, the Act.statusCode applies to an Act with moodCode "RQO" refers to the status of the request, whereas the [ 408730004 | procedure context |] refers to the progress of the concept specified by the [ 363589002 | associated procedure |].

 2.2.4.2 Rules and Guidance